 Just like cleaning your home, your sauna will require different levels of effort at different intervals—you wouldn’t shampoo your carpets every week, would you?
 I’ve broken down the cleaning types below by how often you can expect to do them.

 There are some ways you can keep your sauna clean before it even gets dirty!
-Sitting on a towel is a great way to keep the heat directly off your skin, and it keeps your sweat from coming into direct contact with the wood benches and backrests of the sauna, preventing staining.
-It’s also worth taking a moment to make sure you’re entering the sauna with clean feet or clean footwear if you choose to wear shoes or sandals inside.
+Sitting on a towel can be a great way to keep the heat directly off your skin, and it can also prevent your sweat from coming into direct contact with the wood benches and backrests of the sauna, lowering the chances of staining.
+It’s also worth taking a moment to ensure you’re entering the sauna with clean feet (or clean footwear if you choose to wear shoes or sandals inside).

 2. Regular Cleaning or “With Use” Cleaning

-You can do some sauna maintenance and cleaning during your sauna session.
-These cleaning tasks can change depending on what kind of sauna you have and what type of sauna heater you’re using.
+You can do some sauna maintenance and cleaning during your sauna session, as well.
+These cleaning tasks can vary depending on the type of sauna you have and the type of sauna heater you’re using.

 For example, if you’re using a wood-fired stove as a sauna heater, clean your ash pan out each time you start your sauna fire.
-Cleaning the ash pan before each use should ensure that the embers from the previous use are plenty cold and are no longer a risk for starting a fire.
-Before you build/start your fire is a great time to clean out your sauna stove as well.
+Cleaning the ash pan before each use should ensure that the embers from the previous use are sufficiently cooled and no longer a potential fire risk.
+A good way to stay on top of this is to clean your stove before each use.
 Use this time—before the stove is hot—to scrape out any excess ash or other remnants before building a new fire.

 In general, wipe all excess moisture from wood surfaces in the sauna room.
 When done using the sauna, take a damp cloth and wipe up any excess sweat or water gathered on the sauna surfaces, benches, backrests, or floors.
-This ensures the space dries as quickly as possible and prevents any warping that may occur in the wood.
+This helps ensure the space dries as quickly as possible and can help defend against any warping that may occur in the wood.

 RELATED: Best Wood For Saunas